RHCSA/RHCSA.github.io/contents/10- Manage containers/04- Perform basic container management such as running, starting, stopping, and listing running containers.md

+## 04- Perform basic container management such as running, starting, stopping, and listing running containers:

 In the RHCSA exam, the topic **"Perform basic container management such as running, starting, stopping, and listing running containers"** revolves around using **Podman** to manage containers.
 Podman is a daemonless, rootless container engine, which is compatible with many Docker CLI commands but does not rely on a central daemon to operate.